 Shipping companies benefit from tax exemptions not only in Singapore but also in other countries with which Singapore has signed double tax agreements, as such activities are treated in separate chapters.

+Companies need to appoint auditors in Singapore.
+Businesses must engage such specialists in accordance with the Singapore Companies Act.
+The nomination of auditors must respect various requirements, among which the maximum due date for the appointment.
+However, there are also companies that do not need to appoint auditors if they are exempt from this need.
 Our accounting firm in Singapore is at your service if you run shipping activities here and need assistance in complying with the special regulations applicable to this sector.

 Tax exemptions for domestic shipping companies